ldjennings/valet/report.typ

 To specify the configuration to collision check, use `--work` to specify   `diff`, `car`, or `trailer`.

+To see what I was experimenting with for the rest of the assignment, see the scratch directory.

 === Approach

 I chose to represent the state of the world using a numpy array, with different states (empty, wall, goal, hero, enemy) represented by different integers.
 I chose numpy arrays to store the grid state because it allows for fast access and easy copying of the grid for updates, while also being very simple.